 - central stromal brightness +/- prominence

-* A study published in 2013 suggested that the number of follicles in each ovary- FNPO (follicle number per ovary) is a more sensitive and specific criteria for diagnosis of the PCO compared with numbers of follicles in cross section-FNPS (follicle number per section) or ovarian volume- OV.
-This study showed an FNPO threshold of 26 follicles had sensitivity of 85% and specificity of 94% when discriminating between controls and PCOS.
-A FNPS threshold of nine follicles had a 69% sensitivity and 90% specificity, and an OV of 10 cm3 had a 81% sensitivity and 84% specificity 11.
+A study published in 2013 suggested that the number of follicles in each ovary, the follicle number per ovary (FNPO) is a more sensitive and specific criteria for diagnosis of PCO, as compared with the numbers of follicles in cross section, also known as follicle number per section (FNPS), or ovarian volume.
+This study showed an FNPO threshold of 26 follicles had a sensitivity of 85% and specificity of 94% when discriminating between controls and PCOS.
+A FNPS threshold of nine follicles had a 69% sensitivity and 90% specificity, and an ovarian volume of 10 mL had a 81% sensitivity and 84% specificity 11.